openshift-labs/cloud-native-guides/continuous-delivery.md

 The above command creates a new build config of type pipeline which is automatically configured to fetch the `Jenkinsfile` from the Git repository of the current folder (`inventory-wildfly-swarm` Git repository) and execute it on Jenkins.
-As soon as the pipeline is created, OpenShift auto-provisions a Jenkins server in your project, using the certified Jenkins image that is available in OpenShift image registry.

 Go OpenShift Web Console inside the **{{COOLSTORE_PROJECT}}** project and from the left sidebar click on **Builds >> Pipelines**